-In order to ensure accurate information about eligibility and requirements for high school sports and NCAA with regard to Georgia Virtual courses, it is highly recommended that the student and parent be in close contact with Georgia Virtual School, the NCAA, the school counselor, and Mr. Sam Holland, the Thomas County School System's Athletic Director.
+In order to ensure accurate information about eligibility and requirements for high school sports and NCAA with regard to Georgia Virtual courses, it is highly recommended that the student and parent be in close contact with Georgia Virtual School, the NCAA, the school counselor, and Dr. Philip Duplantis, the Thomas County School System's Athletic Director.

-Visit www.doe.k12.ga.us for more dual enrollment opportunities.
+Visit www.doe.k12.ga.us for more dual enrollment, virtual, or online opportunities.

-GRADUATION CEREMONY

-Saturday, May 23, 2020
+GRADUATION CEREMONY Saturday, May 20, 2023

-Only active TCCHS students who have meet all graduation requirements set forth by the State of Georgia will be allowed to participate in the graduation ceremony, unless an exception is written into a student's Individual Education Plan (IEP).
+Only active TCCHS students who have meet all graduation requirements set forth by the state of Georgia will be allowed to participate in the graduation ceremony, unless an exception is written into a student's Individual Education Plan (IEP).
 Students may also be excluded from participation in graduation ceremonies for failure to attend the required graduation practice, outstanding debts, and/or other reasons deemed necessary by the administration.
 Only ticket holders will be permitted into the gymnasium.
 Entry must be made through the front doors of the school.
-Non-ticket holders may view the ceremony via Internet, CNS Cable, or a live video broadcast in one of many classrooms.
-The number of tickets given to each graduate will be determined by the number of graduates in any given year and based on the seating capacity of the gymnasium as set by the local Fire Marshall.
-Tickets will be distributed at graduation practice on Friday, May 22.
+Non-ticket holders may view the ceremony via Internet, CNS Cable, or a live video broadcast.
+The number of tickets given to each graduate will be determined by the number of graduates in any given year and based on the seating capacity of the graduation facility as set by the local Fire Marshall.
+Tickets will be distributed at graduation practice on Friday, May 20.